rishabh-ghub/Face-Mask-Detector-And-Counter/README.md

 - Validation accuracy: 0.9868

 ### PreTrained Model :
+- Link for downloading the Model : https://drive.google.com/drive/folders/1bh-MMlvRwwhIl78Mqq1KUBzCdWYw_hbC?usp=sharing
 - 'mask_detection.model' trained on the Sequential CNN model (trainin file not uploaded due to copyright issues).
+- Paste this file in the folder.

 Note : To run on your self trained model make sure to Edit the code in to read the model in  detect_Mask_webcam.py, Image_Mask_Detection.py files.